Improving Few-shot Learning by Spatially-aware Matching and CrossTransformer: Approach

-As relation learning requires comparing pairs of images, we propose to model scale discrepancy between each support-query pair by assign a discrepancy label to each pair.
+\paragraph{Discrepancy Discriminator.} As relation learning requires comparing pairs of images, we propose to model scale discrepancy between each support-query pair by assign a discrepancy label to each pair.
 Specifically, we assign label $\Delta_{s,s^*}\!=\!s\!-\!s^*\!+\!1$ where $s$ and $s^*$ denote the scales of a given support-query pair.
 Then we train so-called Discrepancy Discriminator (DD) to recognize the discrepancy between scales.
-DD uses the same architecture as Similarity Network in Figure \ref{fig:layer_config} as the input to DD are support-query matrix pairs, thus: where $dd$ refers to scale discrepancy discriminator, $\tD$ are the parameters of $dd$, $\mathbf{p}_{ij}^{s,s*}$ are scale discrepancy prediction scores, $\vartheta$ is concat. in mode 3.
+DD uses the same architecture as SD while the input dimension is doubled due to concatenated support-query pairs on input.
+Thus:

+where $\text{dd}(\cdot)$ refers to scale discrepancy discriminator, $\tD$ are the parameters of $dd$, $\mathbf{p}_{ij}^{s,s*}$ are scale discrepancy prediction scores, $\vartheta$ is concat. in mode 3.
 We go over all $i,j$ support+query image indexes in the mini-batch and we apply the cross-entropy loss to learn the discrepancy labels:

 where where $s,s',s^*,s'^*\!\in\!\idx{S}$ enumerate over scale indexes.